laioespinheira/disaster_reponse_pipeline/README.md

 ### Project Structure

 	- app/: This is the folder where the flask app is stored
-	- data/: csv files, database file and process_data.py(used to load and clean the data)
+	- data/: csv files, database file, process_data.py(used to load and clean the data) and classifier.pkl
 	- models/:  train_classifier.py, python script used to create the model for the app

 ### Instructions: